nirvinehh/p4vosxterm/README.md

 p4vosxterm
 ==========

-Allows you to use a terminal other than Terminal in Perforce P4V on OS X
+Allows you to use a terminal other than Terminal (namely iTerm) in Perforce P4V on OS X

 It's a quick, untested hack, so read through the install script.